MayR-Labs/dockyard-electron/README.md

 ---

+## 🔧 **Configuration**

+Dockyard reads a small set of environment variables during development/build:

+- `VITE_API_BASE_URL` – Base URL for the Dockyard API (defaults to `https://dockyard.mayrlabs.com`).
+Override this if you host the catalog elsewhere or need a staging endpoint.
+Add it to a `.env` file or export it before running `npm run dev`/`npm run build`.

+---

 ## 💡 **Project Status & Planning**

 Dockyard is actively being developed with a phased approach.
 For detailed development plans and current progress: